vitest-dev/eslint-plugin-vitest/docs/rules/require-top-level-describe.md

-# vitest/require-top-level-describe

-📝 Enforce that all tests are in a top-level describe.
+# Enforce that all tests are in a top-level describe (`vitest/require-top-level-describe`)

 ⚠️ This rule _warns_ in the 🌐 `all` config.